PaulTR/fb-extensions-categories/POSTINSTALL.md

 1. Create a document with a field named `${param:INPUT_FIELD_NAME}`, then add a phrase that you want to analyze.

 1. In a few seconds, you'll see a new field called `${param:OUTPUT_FIELD_NAME}` pop up in the same document you just created.
-It will contain the entity objects for your input phrase.
+It will contain the categories for your input phrase.

 ### Using the extension

 Whenever you write a string to the field `${param:INPUT_FIELD_NAME}` in `${param:COLLECTION_PATH}`, this extension does the following:

-- Processes the text using Google Cloud's Natural Language Processing API and extracts the entities from that text.
+- Processes the text using Google Cloud's Natural Language Processing API and attempts to classify that text.
-- Adds the entities of the string to a separate specified field in the same document.
+- Adds the categories of the string to a separate specified field in the same document.

-If the `${param:INPUT_FIELD_NAME}` field of the document is updated, then the entities will be automatically updated, as well.
+If the `${param:INPUT_FIELD_NAME}` field of the document is updated, then the categories will be automatically updated, as well.

 ### Monitoring